nocss/nocss/README.md

 You can serve this string from your web server as a css file (this is ideal when you're running NodeJS on the backend), write it inline into your html document, add it dynamically to a style tag, inline it directly on to an element at runtime, or anything else you desire.

 ## Advantages
-* you get the full power of Javascript in describing your stylesheets, which lets you stay DRY
+* stay DRY by using the full power of Javascript in describing your stylesheets
-* you don't have to add another language to your stack
+* avoid adding another language to your stack
-  * focusing of competencies
+  * focus your competencies
-  * less complexity
+  * take on less complexity
-  * less context-switching
+  * do less context-switching
-  * + many many many more advantages
+  * + many more advantages
-* easy code-sharing between your application logic and styling code (Yes, this is inevitable, despite what the purists say.
+* easily share code between your application logic and styling code (Yes, this is inevitable, despite what the purists say.
 Why?
 Because stylesheets have limitations, and eventually you will have UI concerns in your Javascript code, so why not future-proof yourself by choosing a real language.)
 * it's fun!